 Emma Cameron, MA.
 Integrative Arts Psychotherapist UKCP, HCPC

-If you're a thoughtful, sensitive, professional person who values creativity and the arts, Integrative Arts Psychotherapy could be the ideal approach for you.
+If you're a thoughtful, sensitive person who values creativity and the arts, Integrative Arts Psychotherapy could be the ideal approach for you.

 I particularly specialise in treating anxiety and overwhelm in sensitive people.
 This can include